History of Guam: Migrations

-The reasons for these changes are still unclear, but it is believed that it may have resulted from a third wave of migrants from Island Southeast Asia.
+The reasons for these changes are still unclear, but it is believed that it may have resulted from a third wave of migrants from maritime Southeast Asia.
 Comparisons with other architectural traditions makes it likely that this third migration wave were again from the Philippines, or from eastern Indonesia (either Sulawesi or Sumba), all of which have a tradition of raised buildings with capstones.
 Interestingly, the word haligi ("pillar") is also used in various languages throughout the Philippines; while the Chamoru word guma ("house") closely resembles the Sumba word uma.

 Ancient Chamoru society

 Most of what is known about Pre-Contact ("Ancient") Chamorus comes from legends and myths, archaeological evidence, Jesuit missionary accounts, and observations from visiting scientists like Otto von Kotzebue and Louis de Freycinet.

 When Europeans first arrived on Guam, Chamoru society roughly fell into three classes: matao (upper class), achaot (middle class), and mana'chang (lower class).
-The matao were located in the coastal villages, which meant they had the best access to fishing grounds while the mana'chang were located in the interior of the island.
+The matao lived in the coastal villages, which meant they had the best access to fishing grounds while the mana'chang lived in the interior of the island.
 Matao and mana'chang rarely communicated with each other, and matao often used achaot as a go-between.

 There were also "makhanas" (shamans) and "suruhanus" (herb doctors), skilled in healing and medicine.
 Belief in spirits of ancient Chamorros called Taotao Mona still persists as remnant of pre-European society.
-Early European explorers noted the sakman, CHamorus' fast sailing vessels used for trading with other islands of Micronesia.
+Early European explorers noted the sakman, the Chamoru fast sailing vessel used for trading with other islands of Micronesia.

 Latte

-The latte stones were not a recent development in Contact CHamoru society.
+The latte stones were not a recent development in Contact Chamoru society.
 The latte stone consists of a head and a base shaped out of limestone.
 Like the Easter Island Moai statues, there is plenty of speculation over how this was done by a society without machines or metal, but the generally accepted view is that the head and base were etched out of the ground by sharp adzes and picks (possibly with the use of fire), and carried to the assembly area by an elaborate system of ropes and logs.
 The latte stone was used as a part of the raised foundation for a magalahi (matao chief) house, although they may have also been used for canoe sheds.

 Archaeologists using carbon-dating have broken Pre-Contact Guam (i.e. Chamoru) history into three periods: "Pre-Latte" (BC 2000? to AD 1) "Transitional Pre-Latte" (AD 1 to AD 1000), and "Latte" (AD 1000 to AD 1521).
 Archaeological evidence also suggests that Chamoru society was on the verge of another transition phase by 1521, as latte stones became bigger.

 Assuming the stones were used for chiefly houses, it can be argued that Chamoru society was becoming more stratified, either from population growth or the arrival of new people.
 The theory remains tenuous, however, due to lack of evidence, but if proven correct, will further support the idea that Pre-Contact Chamorus lived in a vibrant and dynamic environment.